jacksonlewis87/MLB-Player-Tracking/README.md

 ## Initial video
 <img src="https://github.com/jacksonlewis87/MLB-Player-Tracking/blob/inital_upload/media/gifs/initial_gif.gif?raw=true" width="840" height="500" />

 To begin, I averaged all frames of the video to get a clearer view of the blank field.
 While most of the field is clear in the averaged image, locations where players/umpires stand still during the video still appear.
+This will make player tracking a bit more difficult, creating the need for multiple techniques in order to achieve accurate results.

 <img src="https://github.com/jacksonlewis87/MLB-Player-Tracking/blob/inital_upload/media/images/avgImage.jpg?raw=true" width="840" height="500" />